Graded Character Formula for Fusion Products of Irreducible Modules and Littlewood-Richardson Coefficients in Type $A_2$

+The Chari-Venkatesh modules are a family of finite-dimensional quotients of the local Weyl modules were introduced in \cite{cv15}.
+These modules are associated with a family of partitions $\bxi$ that are indexed by the set of positive roots of $\mathfrak g$, and they satisfy certain natural compatibility conditions.
+They have garnered significant interest in recent years for their remarkable connections to fusion products of irreducible modules, as well as their role in investigating the independence of fusion products from parameters.
+In this paper, we focus on a specific class of Chari-Venkatesh modules over $\mathfrak{sl}_3[t]$.

+Our main objective is to explore the properties of CV-modules over $\mathfrak{sl}_3[t]$ and establish a deeper understanding of their structure.
+To this end, we present an exact sequence for these modules, offering a novel perspective on their interrelationships.
+By employing dimension arguments, we demonstrate the isomorphism between CV modules and certain fusion products, thereby providing a compelling reproof of the conjecture regarding the independence of fusion products from parameters.
+This conjecture for two irreducible modules of type $A_2$ has already been resolved in \cite{BK}.
+However our approach of study is different.
+In fact, in \secref{example}, via an example, we show that our methods can even be extended to understand the structure of fusion products of more than two irreducible $\mathfrak{sl}_3[t]$-modules.

+Further, we investigate the filtration of the kernel within the exact sequence, leading to the derivation of the graded character formula for fusion product modules.
+This formula enables us to obtain an algebraic characterization of the Littlewood-Richardson (LR) coefficients - a fundamental topic in the representation theory of symmetric groups.
+The insights gained from the graded character contribute to an alternate proof of the saturation theorem in type $A_2$.
+In summary, this manuscript presents a comprehensive study of CV-modules over $\mathfrak{sl}_3[t]$, unveiling their intricate relationships with fusion products and LR coefficients.

-The paper is organized as follows.
-After establishing the notations and recalling the definitions of Local Weyl module and fusion product module in Section 2, in Section 3 we recall the definition and properties of the Chari-Venkatesh modules from \cite{cv15, k18}.
+The paper is structured as follows.
+In Section \ref{prelim}, we establish the notations and recall the definitions of the local Weyl module and the fusion product module.
+In Section \ref{CV-mod}, we review the definition and properties of the Chari-Venkatesh modules introduced in \cite{cv15, k18}.